fd4s/fs2-kafka/docs/producers.md

 There is also `KafkaProducer.resource` for when it's preferable to work with `Resource`.
 Both these functions create an underlying Java Kafka producer.
 They both also guarantee resource cleanup, i.e. closing the Kafka producer instance.

-In the example above, we simply create the producer and then immediately shutdown after resource cleanup. [`KafkaProducer`][kafkaproducer] only supports producing records, and there is a separate producer available to support [transactions](transactions.md).
+In the example above, we simply create the producer and then immediately shutdown after resource cleanup. [`KafkaProducer`][@:api(fs2.kafka.KafkaProducer)] only supports producing records, and there is a separate producer available to support [transactions](transactions.md).

 ## Producing Records